Close Alert Banner

 Can anyone outside of the District Municipality of Muskoka use the transit system?

-Yes, anyone can use the service, but it is confined to the service area boundaries.
+Yes, anyone can use the service if it is in the service area boundaries.
+(See map in the app or above.)

 Can I bring my stroller, wheelchair, or walker onto the bus?

 Extra items are accommodated when space permits.
-Specify what you are traveling with in your booking.
-Strollers are allowed, but children must sit in a seat or on a guardian’s lap.
-Car seats are not provided, but seatbelts are available and you are welcome to secure and use your child's car seat.
+You may specify what you are traveling with in your booking.
+Strollers are allowed, but must be stowed and children must sit in a seat or on a guardian’s lap.
+Car seats are not provided, but seatbelts are onboard and you are welcome to secure and use your child's car seat.
+Walkers and other large items must remain clear of aisles.

 Will there be a bike rack?

 The vehicle used in Phase 1 does not have a bike rack.
-Future vehicles may include bike racks.
+Future vehicles may feature bike racks.

 Are service animals or other animals allowed on the bus?